selim-jo/selim-jo/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently studying Javascript and python
-- 🤔 I’m interested in React and node.js
+- 🤔 I’m interested in Node.js